tanvi009/Thera_Bank_Loan_Model/README.md

 Here,

-n represents the number of data points in our dataset k represents the number of independent variables, and R represents the R-squared values determined by the model.
+-n represents the number of data points in our dataset -k represents the number of independent variables, and -R represents the R-squared values determined by the model.